getcarina/getcarina.com/_tutorials/docker-compose-with-carina.md

   - docker-compose
 ---

-Docker Compose is a tool for defining and running multi-container applications.
-To do this, you define the different components - or services - that compose the application in a single YAML file.
+Docker Compose is a tool that you can use to define and run multicontainer applications.
+To use it, you define the different components, or services, that compose the application in a single YAML file.
 You then specify this file as a command-line argument when running the command to launch your application.

 ### What advantages does it give?

-Complicated applications often rely on multiple components in order to work.
+Complicated applications often rely on multiple components to work.
-A Magento application, for example, can store persistent state in a MySQL database, cache page requests in Redis, aggregate logs with logstash, and handle catalog searching with ElasticSearch.
+A Magento application, for example, can store persistent state in a MySQL database, cache page requests in Redis, aggregate logs with Logstash, and handle catalog searching with Elasticsearch.

-Managing these components - their installation, configuration and relationship with one another - can be a fiddly and onerous task.
+Managing these components &em; their installation, configuration, and relationships with one another &em; can be a tedious and onerous task.
 Normally, you'd have to deploy each service manually and set up the container links by yourself.
-Doing so may introduce the risk of errors and downtime.
-But with Docker Compose, you have a single point of authority which centralizes this logic in a succinct way.
+Doing so could introduce the risk of errors and downtime.
+But with Docker Compose, you have a single point of authority that centralizes this logic in a succinct way.

 ### The docker-compose.yml file

-At the heart of Docker Compose is the **docker-compose.yml** file.
+Central to Docker Compose is the **docker-compose.yml** file.
 Each container, or _service_, is represented in its own YAML section, like so:

 ```yaml